GigaOM/go-slog/README.md

 Here's our short list (you may be able to think of more):

 1. When you need to log errors but don't have admin access to the error logs on the server.
-2. When you need a cosolidated log between two different servers that are running related code.
+2. When you need a consolidated log between two different servers that are running related code.
     * In our case we had two servers talking to each other and needed a view into how that conversation was going in a consolidated fashion.
 3. When you have a rare error that you need to log but don't want to dig through months of error log files.

 Usage Notes